DataStorytellingLab/introduction/workshop-template/README.md

 Each repository should include:
 - a `readme.md` file that identifies learning outcomes and explains the structure of the workshop
 - one or more code templates, written with literate programming best practices and annotated for step-by-step explanation
-- replication data if relevant
-- information on reproducibility
+- replication data (if relevant) and other information on reproducibility
 <br>

 ## readme